 Beringe stumbled on, and sadly shot dead two of these gorillas as he attempted to climb the volcanic Virunga mountains in modern-day Rwanda...

 Beringe then collected some of the gorillas' remains and sent to the Natural History Museum in Berlin for examination and documentation.

 This "newly discovered" species was then named Gorilla beringei in his honor and is now commonly referred to as the eastern gorilla species.

 Later, the eastern gorilla species was determined to comprise two subspecies: the eastern lowland gorilla (Gorilla beringei graueri) and the mountain gorilla (Gorilla beringei beringei).

 The mountain gorilla boasts the thickest fur of all the Great Apes.
 It also has a vast chest, muscular arms and large hands and feet.

 Another gripping scientific fact is that gorillas share 98 percent of the human DNA!

 Or to mitigate the human-centric bias inherent in the way I've framed that sentence, from a genetic perspective, humans and gorillas are about 98 percent identical.

 Totally mind blowing that you came this close to...

-Gorillas live in central Africa's montane rainforests where succulent bamboo shoots—their delicacy—are in abundance.
+Mountain gorillas live in central Africa's montane rainforests where succulent bamboo shoots—their delicacy—are in abundance.